sense 1v

 Si è chinato per raccogliere qualcosa.
 (Dante Alighieri, Divina Commedia)

-chinàrsi : to bend down
+chinarsi : to bend down

 chi|nàr|si : (accento grave)

-Indicative mood (Indicativo) of the verb chinàrsi
+indicativo chinarsi.
+Indicative mood of the verb chinarsi

 Tempo semplice